wenischlab/MicroSuite/README.md

 (8) QPS file name: This is for future support.
 For now, enter a dummy file name.

 (9) Util file name: This is for future support.
 For now, enter a dummy file name.

+Running the other MicroSuite services follow the same format as for HDSearch described above.
+The differences in format are listed below:

+(2) **To run Router:**

+A memcached server must be launched for the lookup_server to communicate with.
+Details on how to launch a memcached server can be found here: https://kyup.com/tutorials/install-use-memcache/

+./lookup_server (leaf): parameter "Memcached port number to connect to" refers to the memcache server's port number that the lookup_server must communicate with.

+./mid_tier_server : parameter "replication cnt" refers to the number of servers that you want in the replicated pool e.g., if you have 4 lookup servers, you may want _set_ requests to get routed to 3 servers in a replicated pool.

+./load_generator_closed_loop: parameters "queries file path" -> ~/MicroSuite/datasets/Router/twitter_requests_query_set.dat, QPS -> a high number of outstanding requests in-flight to get saturation throughput, get ratio and set ratio -> are the raio of get and set requests e.g., 1:1 is entered as 1 1

+(3) **To run Set Algebra:**

+./intersection_server (leaf): parameter <path to dataset> -> ls ~/MicroSuite/datasets/SetAlgebra/wordIDs_mapped_to_posting_lists.txt (the available tar file must first be extracted on your machine).

+Note that you need to create shards of this entire data set depending on the number of leaf servers you have in your set up. e.g., shard0 must be fed as input to leaf server0

+./load_generator_open_loop : parameter <queries file path> -> ~/MicroSuite/datasets/SetAlgebra/query_set.txt

+(3) **To run Recommend:**

+./cf_server (leaf) : parameters: <dataset file path> -> user_to_movie_ratings.csv (Note that you need to create shards of this entire data set depending on the number of leaf servers you have in your set up. e.g., shard0 must be fed as input to leaf server0)

+./load_generator_open_loop : parameter: <queries file path> -> ~/MicroSuite/datasets/Recommend/query_set.csv

 # Issues
 If you have issues with any of the third party software that MicroSuite uses, you will have to look up issues pertaining to that software; I may not be fully qualified to answer those questions.